 Not sure what Windows 7 Extended Support Update patches are?
 They’re a patch add-on applied to employee systems that enable partners like us to put updated keys into each system.
 These keys allow your systems to communicate and receive future updates to secure your Windows 7 machines.
 Machines without these updates will no longer receive the patching needed to avoid hackers and virus exploits.

 It’s these exploits that hackers and dark-web users use to gain backdoor access to employee systems and networking equipment.
 In most cases, by staying patched and secure, you can prevent the risk of an exploit drastically, and the Windows 7 Extended Support Update will provide reprieve for 1 year, 2 years, or 3 years.
 This should provide any business the opportunity to figure out what direction to take their business.
 The prices of technology are falling and the demand for secured computing is at an all-time high, so it can be a good option for businesses looking to buy more time with their beloved Windows 7 systems.

 For many businesses, it’s not worth the security risk, and this friendly reminder could help prevent future exploits of business machines.
 Not sure where to go from here?

-Talk with our experts – discover what options your business has when it comes to Windows 7!
+Talk with our experts and discover what options your business has when it comes to Windows 7!
 We would be happy to assist in guiding your team in picking the right option for you.
-This option is great for newer systems, that came with Windows 7 high-end laptops or desktops.
+This option is great for newer systems that came with Windows 7 high-end laptops or desktops.
 If you are running Windows Server 2008, they will not be covered by the Windows 7 Extended Support Update, and we prompt anyone with questions to reach out.